vgarfi/Crochetify/crochetify-highlighter/README.md

 - Pattern definition highlighting
 - Block and line comment support

-## Installation

-### Local Installation
+## Local Installation

 1. Copy this folder to `~/.vscode/extensions/` (or equivalent location for your OS)
 2. Restart VS Code
-3. Open a `.croc` file or change the language mode to "Crochetify"
+3. Open a `.chfy` file or change the language mode to "Crochetify"

-### Building from Source

-1. Clone this repository
-2. Run `npm install -g @vscode/vsce` if you don't have vsce installed
-3. Run `vsce package` in the root of this project
-4. Install the generated `.vsix` file using VS Code's "Install from VSIX..." command

 ## Example